-Through the close study of exemplary texts chosen from across the academic disciplines, students will explore the art of academic argumentation and the rhetoric of the academic essay.
-Students in this class will produce short documented essays that demonstrate their understanding of the practices of quoting, summarizing and paraphrasing source materials, developing and supporting a position on an issue, and researching topics on-line and in the library.
+Through the close study of exemplary texts chosen from across the academic disciplines, this course guides students through the art of academic argumentation and the rhetoric of the academic essay.
+Students in this class will produce short documented essays that demonstrate their understanding of the practices of quoting, summarizing and paraphrasing source materials, developing and supporting a position on an issue and researching topics on-line and in the library.
 This course must be passed with a grade of C- or better to meet the University writing requirement.
 Completion of this course or its equivalent is prerequisite for all writing intensive courses.

-ENGL 208 Introduction to Poetry
+ENGL 208 Introduction to Poetry F even (3 SH) (WI)